EricJPogue/lewis-education-static/README.md

 Backlog:
 s005: Fix Capstone.
-s006: Move all class section functionality to classSection.js. - part 1.
+s008: Move class number from class section.
+Instead us the class number in class but be sure to convert it to a string.
-s007: Move remaining section functionality to classSection.js. - part 2.
+s009: Consolidate ClientDataAPIs.js.